spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

 ======================

 You can connect to external local and remote kernels (including those managed by Jupyter Notebook or QtConsole) through the :guilabel:`Connect to an existing kernel` dialog under the :guilabel:`Consoles` menu.
-For this feature to work, a compatible version of the ``spyder-kernels`` package :ref:`must be installed <starting-kernel-problems-ref>` in the environment or machine in which the external kernel is running.
+For this feature to work, a compatible version of the ``spyder-kernels`` package :ref:`must be installed <troubleshooting-common-kernel-version>` in the environment or machine in which the external kernel is running.

 .. image:: /images/console/console-menu.png
    :alt: Connect to external kernel dialog of the Spyder IPython console